Understanding Boko Haram activity and Lassa fever incidence in Nigeria, 2017-2018

 - Strategic communications for disasters

-Joan Concilio was selected to present an abstract of this research as a poster at WADEM 2019, the congress of the World Association for Disaster and Emergency Medicine.
+Joan Concilio was selected to present an abstract of this research as a poster at WADEM 2019, the congress of the World Association for Disaster and Emergency Medicine, and won a Best Poster award.

 Among the references cited in the full study are the following key sources: